-America is a nation of values, founded on the idea that all of us are created equal.
-We need to be true to those values and protect everyone's right to due process and fair treatment under our Constitution.
-The millions of immigrants who have lived here for years, work hard, pay taxes, and play by the rules-they make our economy and our country stronger.
-That's why [the solution you advocate...]
+America is a nation of values, founded on the idea that every one of us has the right to freedom, justice, and fair treatment under our Constitution.
+The millions of immigrants who have lived in our country for years, who work hard and play by the rules-they make our economy stronger, which benefits all of us.
+That's why [the solution you advocate]...